 A spire-like evergreen, tall and stately with bluish-green needles, more densely branched and fuller than the species; very tough and adaptable, makes a wonderful vertical accent for the larger home landscape, ideal as a windbreak or in a shelterbelt

-Black Hills Spruce has bluish-green foliage which emerges light green in spring.
+Black Hills Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has bluish-green evergreen foliage which emerges light green in spring.
 The needles remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The smooth gray bark adds an interesting dimension to the landscape.